basnijholt/nijho.lt/content/post/using-llms/index.md

 For most of the last year, I've relied on [OpenWebUI](https://openwebui.com/) as my primary interface for accessing various commercial LLMs:

-- OpenAI's GPT-4o
+- OpenAI's models
-- Anthropic's Claude 3.5
+- Anthropic's Claude models
 - Google's Gemini models

 OpenWebUI is primarily designed for running local models, but it can work with remote APIs through what it calls ["functions"](https://openwebui.com/functions) - essentially Python modules that establish connections to these external APIs.